d1823/blog/articles/controlling-my-screen-using-mccs.md

 That was it.
 Executing these made my monitor immediately adjust the levels to my liking.

 Of course, being a programmer comes with a certain degree of a responsibility so I couldn't just stop there.
 I had to hook it up somehow so I didn't have to run these from the CLI.
-Unfortunately, how I did that, is a question I'll be answering in another article.
+I've described my method in the [Changing the brightness and contrast using the application launcher](#changing-brightness-and-contrast-using-application-launcher).